-Young composers are the future of the film music industry, but rarely get the chance to showcase their talent to a (non-)professional (live) audience.
-Therefore, the World Soundtrack Academy each year offers screen composers under the age of 36 the chance to participate in the WSA Film Music Composition Contest the Award for Best Original Composition by a Young Composer (worth €2.500) at the World Soundtrack Awards Ceremony & Concert.
+Young composers are the future of the film music industry, but rarely get the chance to showcase their talent to a (non-) professional (live) audience.
+Therefore, the World Soundtrack Academy each year offers screen composers under the age of 36 the chance to participate in the WSA Film Music Composition Contest and win the Award for Best Original Composition by a Young Composer Powered by Vienna Synchron Stage at the World Soundtrack Awards Ceremony & Concert.

-2024 Composition Contest
+2026 Composition Contest

-WSA Ceremony & Concert 2024 Florian van der Reijden© Jeroen Willems
+25th WSA Ceremony & Concert© Jeroen Willems

 Previous winners